NikolaySitnikov/FlashCur/OVERVIEW.md

 ## Solution Overview

-FlashCur is a web-accessible dashboard that provides data from Binance, ensuring focused and reliable insights for USDT-perpetual pairs.
+VolSpike is a web-accessible dashboard that provides data from Binance, ensuring focused and reliable insights for USDT-perpetual pairs.

 ### Core Features (Available Across All Tiers)